Skip to content

 Solutions:

-1. Ensure the ref is properly bound to an HTML element or Vue component
+1. Ensure the ref is bound to an HTML element or Vue component

 ts